AlexChen-cym/MSDA7001/README.md

 ## source
 - This folder contains the exploratory attempts and the original version of the output results for each member's respective part.
 - These are not the formal results used for the report and can be considered as appendices.
+- The code in this folder does not affect the operation of the main program but can serve as supplementary content.